 Deborah Russell lives in the New Lynn electorate with her husband Malcolm Wright.
-Their three daughters are all students.
+They have three grown up daughters.
 She was first elected as the MP for New Lynn in the 2017 election.

 In her spare time, Deborah is a homebody, enjoying cooking, gardening and craft, as well as reading fiction.
 She also likes walking the trails around Titirangi and in the Waitakere Ranges.